 Sustainability is meeting the needs of today without compromising the needs of tomorrow.
 Or meeting the needs of future generations.
 Definitions sometimes include the metaphorical three-legged chair to illustrate the three dimensions of sustainability that it takes to create a high quality of life - environmental, economic, and social/cultural.
 When one of those dimensions - or legs - is absent or weak, it is not sustainable and society is unstable.

-a.
-To what extent does achievement of the credit contribute to human and ecological health and mitigate negative environmental impacts?
+- human and ecological health and mitigate negative environmental impacts

-c.
-To what extent does achievement of the credit contribute to social justice, equity, diversity, cooperation, democracy and other positive social impacts?
+- social justice, equity, diversity, cooperation, democracy, transparency and other positive social impacts

 When one thinks about sustainability through the lens of these terms, one can see that everyone is, as Dr. Martin Luther King Jr. said, "caught in an inescapable network of mutuality, tied in a single garment of destiny" and can understand the importance of advocating and striving for sustainability.

 Energy and Emissions